milanzarathustra/TCPIPSockets/README.md

 Server                                          | Client
 -------------                                   | -------------
 The Server must start first.                    | The Client - Servers IP Address and Port number.
-Must perform and accept connections.            | Exceptions on most or of these processes.
+Must perform and accept connections.            | Exceptions on most of these processes.
 Specific IP Address and Port number provided.   |

 <h2>Operation</h2>